Guhirwa/LegacyFunctionFounders/README.md

 ### Create Tables
 The following SQL statements create the necessary tables for the assignment:

-Salaes Region Table
+#### SALES_REGION table creation
+ - This is the table which holds the details about the Region

 ![alt text](/img/Sales-Regions_Table.png)

-Employees Table
+#### EMPLOYEE TABLE CREATION
+- This table holds more informations about the employees

 ![alt text](/img/Employees_Table.png)

-Sales Table
+#### SALES table Creation
+- This table created to store all essential informations about sales operations.

 ![alt text](/img/Sales_Table.png)

 ### Insert Data
 The following SQL statements populate the tables with sample data:
+The sample Dataset is in the sql file.

-Insert data into SALES_REGIONS
+- Insert data into SALES_REGIONS

 ![alt text](/img/Sales_Data.png)

-Insert data into EMPLOYEES
+- Insert data into EMPLOYEES

 ![alt text](/img/Employees_Data.png)

-Insert data into SALES
+- Insert data into SALES

 ![alt text](/img/Sales_Data.png)

 ## Step 2: Complete the Window Functions Tasks